You want smart political talk without the meltdowns?

 You know the regime would use that to weaponize that against our own people.

-Because Ron is so hypocritical because he actually went and tried to push a law that would stop anonymous um people from talking to the press and went so far to say bloggers should have to register with the state if they're gonna talk about right about elected officials.
+Because he actually went and tried to push a law that would stop anonymous people from talking to the press and went so far to say bloggers should have to register with the state if they're going to talk about, right about elected officials.

-It was in the check your newspaper.
+It was in the mind.

 It was absolutely there.

-I have never said why wouldn't it be a good thing to finish Hamas?
+Why wouldn't it be a good thing to finish Hamas?

 Finish them was purposefully vague in a discussion that included Iran, which is what I objected to.